turingschool/front-end-curriculum/lessons/module-1/js-dot-bracket-notation.md

   ### Reflect

   * In your notebook, answer the following questions:
-  * When should you use dot notation?
+  - When should you use dot notation?
 Bracket notation?
-  * What is a limitation of using dot notation?
+  - What is a limitation of using dot notation?
 How does bracket notation address this?
 </section>

 <section class="call-to-action">
-### Extra Practice
+### Homework

 * Complete the code challenges found on [this repl](https://repl.it/@kaylaewood/bracketVsDotHomework).
 Stuck?
 Look  [here](https://repl.it/@kaylaewood/bracketVsDotHomeworkAnswers#main.js).
 * Answer the questions found in the JavaScript section of [this codepen](https://codepen.io/kaylaewood/pen/wvGrQxV?editors=1010).